tommyku/blog3/content/blog/multiple-env-configurations-in-laravel-5-using-symbolic-link.md

 kind: article
 created_at: '2015-04-04 00:00:00 +0800'
 slug: multiple-env-configurations-in-laravel-5-using-symbolic-link
+abstract: 'Use symbolic link to switch between multiple Laravel 5 environmental configurations without additional console command'
 ---

-In this post I am going to introduce an ingenius approach for having multiple environmental configurations in Laravel 5 without the need for [another artisan command](http://blog3.tommyku.com/blog/an-artisan-command-for-using-multiple-environment-configurations-in-laravel-5).
+In this post I am going to introduce an ingenius approach for having multiple environmental configurations in Laravel 5 without the need for [another artisan command](/blog/an-artisan-command-for-using-multiple-environment-configurations-in-laravel-5).
 Credit goes to [@Tiquortoo](http://www.reddit.com/r/programming/comments/30h39l/managing_multiple_env_with_artisan_in_laravel_5/) on reddit who nicely pointed that out.

 #### Tl;dr;